nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### twitter
 twitter identifier without the leading "@".
-The identifier MUST be usable to crate a valid twitter profile url
+The identifier MUST be usable to create a valid twitter profile url

  example value: